MQ207/videoGameFall2022/README.md

 ## License

-This project is licensed under the  License
+This project is licensed under the MIT License

 ## Acknowledgments